williammilisic/cloudcloud.dev/index.md

 ## 22 June 2023
 * Quote-for-saving: "*We have three innate psychological needs - competence, autonomy and relatedness.
 When those needs are satisfied, we're motivated, productive and happy.*" - Daniel Pink
+* Quote-for-saving: "*To succeed in life, you need two things: ignorance and confidence.*" - Mark Twain <br/><br/>
+* Quote-for-saving: "*You don't have to be great to start, but you have to start to be great.*" - Zig Ziglar <br/><br/>

 ## 21 June 2023
 * Some [LinkedIn](https://www.linkedin.com/posts/williammilisic_production-devops-kaizen-activity-7077363779134472192-OFH-) reflections on disallowing access to production for anything but deployment pipelines and pets vs kettle. <br/><br/>